-- The EIS (Urbis 2017) and RTS; - The development layout plans and drawings attached to the Development Consent as Appendix 1 and Appendix 2; - SSD 7348 MOD 1; - The Applicant's Management and Mitigation Measures in Appendix 7; and - Modifications to SSD 7348 and associated EIS's and assessment reports.
+- EIS and RTS;

+- the plans in Appendix 1 and Appendix 2;

+- SSD 7348 MOD 1;

+- the Applicant's Management and Mitigation Measures in Appendix 7; and

+- modifications to this consent.

 In accordance with Condition B6 and D4 of the SSD 7348 consent, if there is any inconsistency between the plans and documentation referred to in Condition B5, the most recent document shall prevail to the extent of the inconsistency.
 However, the conditions of SSD 7348 and directions of the Planning Secretary prevail to the extent of any inconsistency.